chadac/cacrawford.org/content/resume.md

 My résumé is built and generated with [Nix](https://nixos.org/).
-If you're interested in seeing the source code, check out [the GitLab repository I use to host and deploy the soruce code](https://gitlab.com/chadac/resume).
+If you're interested in seeing the source code, check out [the GitLab repository I use to host and deploy the source code](https://gitlab.com/chadac/resume).

 [Download link.](https://s3-us-west-2.amazonaws.com/cacrawford.resources/web/resume-ncEi7Lo9gr.pdf)